REQUESTS & DEDICATIONS

 During the Fifties and Sixties a two-week stay in hospital was more the average for even a routine procedure.
 This gave the then stations volunteers the opportunity to foster long-term relationships with patients.

-DIFFERENT TRACKS PLAYED AS REQUESTS OVER LAST 5YEARS.
+UNIQUE TRACKS PLAYED AS REQUESTS OVER THE SIX YEARS

 PATIENTS CHOICE CHART